 The voice of the people we support is expressed locally, through Everybody Counts groups and, nationally, through the Dimensions Council.

-The Dimensions Council is made up of locally elected, regional representatives from the people we support, along with two tenant representatives.
-Their elected co-chair works with a co-opted Board member to manage meetings and share feedback.
+The Dimensions Council is made up of representatives from the people we support, along with two tenant representatives.
+Their elected chair, David, – works with a co-opted Board member to manage meetings and share feedback.

 Everybody supported by Dimensions can attend their local Everybody Counts group.
 Here, the people we support meet to raise issues important to them.
 Whether local, national or organisational, all issues raised are discussed and addressed with staff.